-On the other hand, 71% of the provided additional countries support to quarantee girls, vulnerable students refugees, (including from the lowest quintile), and special needs children.
+On the other hand, 71% of the provided additional countries support quarantee airls, to refugees, vulnerable students (including from the lowest quintile), and special needs children.
 These results could be capturing the lowtech distance learning programs implemented, like the printed instructions package.
 However, the monitoring system must disaggregated by girls, refugees, special needs children, considering each group's specific needs.